disastrid/matrixProcessors/README.md

 # metrixProcessors
+Metrix uses MongoDB to store data.
+Mongo stores things in JSON, which is great!

+However, you get a bunch of garbage back from Mongo that you might not want.
+And time stamps are all in epoch time.
+And a lot of other things.
+This means when you dump the database you're just starting.

-Python processors for the data that comes out of Metrix.
-Returns JSON files, but could easily return CSVs.
+Becasue of this I had to process this data.
+Here's a library of Python processors for the data that comes out of Metrix.
+These all return txt files - you can then save them as JSON or CSV or do whatever you want to them.
+Cool!

 So far, it contains the following: